Brobit/minishell/README.md

 ## mandatory things

-    - [ ] display a prompt when waiting for a new command
-    - [ ] have a working history
     - [ ] search and launch the right executable (base on the PATH variable or using relative or an absolute path)
-    - [ ] use only one global variable to indicate a received signal
     - [ ] not interpret unclosed quotes or special characters which are not required by the subject such as \ or ;
     - [ ] handle '' (single quotes) which should prevent the